What Is SAT Verbal? How to Raise Your Reading Score

 How to Practice

 Your first step in your SAT Verbal practice should be to learn the test format and strategies, so you’re not surprised the day of the test.
-Learn more about each type of passage-based reading question, the best passage-based reading strategies, and the best way to study SAT vocabulary.
+One great way to do that is looking at study guides that focus on the SAT verbal exam.

 After acquiring this knowledge, you need to start taking SAT practice tests, if you haven’t already.
 Check out the best SAT reading comprehension practice tests and questions.
 Make sure to do an in-depth review after completing each practice test.
 Review is the most important step in your study process.
 You need to identify what mistakes you’re making, so you don’t make them the day of the test.